erdemiraysu/KingCounty_House_Sales_Regression/README.md

 ***
 ![LocationMap](https://user-images.githubusercontent.com/61121277/186287329-6817dec1-a8bd-4d6b-b1b3-01578f44e9fd.png)
-Invest on houses in **Seattle** for **70%** increase in price, and **Medina, Bellevue, Mercer Island or Kirkland** for a 62% increase compared to the South.
+* Invest on houses in **Seattle** for **70%** increase in price, and **Medina, Bellevue, Mercer Island or Kirkland** for a 62% increase compared to the South.

-## Limitations and Improvements
+## Limitations
 ***
-* Small sample size - due to lack of budget and gross information.
-Perform API calls or wed scraping to increase sample size.
-* Movie names not coded the same way in different datasets - perform a more rigorous cleaning.
-* Gather more information about Microsoft’s allocated budget to be able to provide more sensitive suggestions.
+* Skewed data required outlier removal or data transformation which made the interpretations trickier.
+* Although Zipcodes provided very useful information with regard to price, I did not feel comfortable using all 70 categories in the regression model.
+* City to Zipcode mapping did not work due to the zipcode and city boundaries not being the same - many zipcodes belonging to various cities and vice versa.
+Total number of cities were also more than desired: 32.

+## Improvements
 ***
+* Gather more detailed location info using API calls.
+* Using cluster analysis group zipcodes into more meaningful clusters.

+***
-* The full analysis is in the [jupyter notebook](https://github.com/erdemiraysu/Movies_EDA_Project1/blob/master/MovieProject_Notebook.ipynb).
-The pdf version of the same notebook is [here](https://github.com/erdemiraysu/Movies_EDA_Project1/blob/master/MovieProject_Notebook.pdf).
+* The full analysis is in the [jupyter notebook](https://github.com/erdemiraysu/KingCountySales_Regression_Project2/tree/master/student.ipynb)

+* The pdf version of the same notebook is [here](https://github.com/erdemiraysu/KingCountySales_Regression_Project2/tree/master/student.pdf).

-* Summary of the main findings are in the [presentation](https://github.com/erdemiraysu/Movies_EDA_Project1/blob/master/Presentation.pdf).
+* Summary of the main findings are in the [presentation](https://github.com/erdemiraysu/Movies_EDA_Project1/blob/Presentation.pdf).

 ## Repository Structure
     .